imagitama/vrc3cvr/README.md

 ## Important Notes

-VRC has 2 params called `GestureLeftWeight` and `GestureRightWeight` which is the amount of trigger the user is using.
-In CVR that is the float value of the gesture.
+VRC has 2 float params called `GestureLeftWeight` and `GestureRightWeight` which is the percentage the user is holding down the trigger.
+CVR instead provides it in the `GestureLeft` and `GestureRight` params where `0.5` would be 50% of the trigger when clenching your fist.

 Mapping of VRC gestures to CVR: